My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 Actress Kim Ah-joong, who won last year's award for Best Actress ("200 Pounds Beauty"), and popular announcer Choe Gi-hwan hosted the show.
 To add more sparkle to the star-studded event, pop group the Wonder Girls took to the stage to deliver bubbly dance music.

 "The Chaser", the feature film debut of young director Na Hong-jin and the highest grossing film this season, took the festival by storm by winning five of 11 nominations, including those for Best Picture and Director.
-For Actor Kim Yoon-seok, who has endlessly displayed solid acting through supporting roles, his first leading role won him both the Best Actor prize and the BMW Popularity Award.
-The 40-year-old dazzled the screen as a sullen, disheartened former cop opposite hot young actor Ha Jeong-woo.
+For Actor Kim Yun-seok, who has endlessly displayed solid acting through supporting roles, his first leading role won him both the Best Actor prize and the BMW Popularity Award.
+The 40-year-old dazzled the screen as a sullen, disheartened former cop opposite hot young actor Ha Jung-woo.

-Another murder thriller "Seven Days", the latest homegrown film starring "Lost" star Kim Yoon-jin, won three of 10 nominations including Best Actress, Sound Effects and Editing.
+Another murder thriller "Seven Days", the latest homegrown film starring "Lost" star Kim Yunjin, won three of 10 nominations including Best Actress, Sound Effects and Editing.
 Like "The Chaser", it enjoyed critical acclaim and high sales at the box office earlier this year.

 Actor Daniel Henney, who recently finished shooting his Hollywood debut in the "X-Men" franchise, was named Best New Actor ("My Father") and model-turned-actress Han Ye-seul won Best New Actress.
 A special honor went to Yoo Dong-hoon, president of the Korea Scenario Writers Association, for his lifetime contribution to Korean cinema.